amdadislam01/E-commerce-Cart-System/README.md

-# ​ E-commerce Cart Syste
+# ​ E-commerce Cart System

 A clean and responsive **E-commerce Cart System** built using **HTML**, **CSS** and **JavaScript**.
 Allows users to browse products, add them to a cart, adjust quantities, and proceed with their shopping—delivering a smooth, intuitive user experience.